-Extra Virgin Olive Oil
+Extra Virgin Olive OIl

-It's about the Olives!!
+It's all about the olives

 The fruit is hand-picked and cold-processed before the sun sets a second time to ensure fresh and flavorful oil.